erickmerchant/handcraft/README.md

 ### _dom/\*.js_

 Every module in the "dom" directory adds a method to the `HandcraftNode`, `HandcraftElement`, or `HandcraftShadowRoot` prototype.
 Import the file to add the method.
 For instance to use `styles(styles)` import `dom/styles.js`.

+#### node.append(...children)

+Append children to a _node_.
+Each child can be a string, a DOM element, a _node_, an array, or an _effect_.
+Children are initially appended, but on update their position is maintained.
+Returns the _node_ for chaining.

 #### element.aria(attrs)